cmu-psych-fms/json-http/README.md

 And this currently has only one query end point.
 When we want more it should not be difficult to add them.

 ##  Online version

 There is also currently running a copy of this server on on `mneme.lan.cmu.edu` which may be useful for testing.
-Currently this version does not have a real `cl-user::run-model` so uses the default, but we can easily update it when a real `run-model` function is available.
+Currently this version does not have a real `expert-mind::run-model` so uses the default, but we can easily update it when a real `run-model` function is available.
 To use it simply point an HTTP client, sending the JSON input using the POST method, at